utat-ss/HERON-documentation/our-protocols/can.rst

     * - Ping
       - 0
       - N/A
-    * - Set MF chip heater - setpoint 1
+    * - Turn heater 1 off
       - 1
-      - DAC
+      - N/A
-    * - Set MF chip heater - setpoint 2
+    * - Turn heater 1 on
       - 2
-      - DAC
+      - N/A
-    * - Move actuation plate up
+    * - Turn heater 2 off
       - 3
       - N/A
-    * - Move actuation plate down
+    * - Turn heater 2 on
       - 4
       - N/A
-    * - Reset
+    * - Turn heater 3 off
       - 5
       - N/A
+    * - Turn heater 3 on
+      - 6
+      - N/A
+    * - Turn heater 4 off
+      - 7
+      - N/A
+    * - Turn heater 4 on
+      - 8
+      - N/A
+    * - Turn heater 5 off
+      - 9
+      - N/A
+    * - Turn heater 5 on
+      - 10
+      - N/A
+    * - Disable 6V boost converter
+      - 11
+      - N/A
+    * - Enable 6V boost converter
+      - 12
+      - N/A
+    * - Disable 10V boost converter
+      - 13
+      - N/A
+    * - Enable 10V boost converter
+      - 14
+      - N/A
+    * - Move actuation plate up
+      - 15
+      - N/A
+    * - Move actuation plate down
+      - 16
+      - N/A
+    * - Run blister pack deployment sequence
+      - 17
+      - N/A
+    * - Reset
+      - 18
+      - N/A
     * - Read EEPROM
-      - 6
+      - 19
       - EEPROM Address (OBC to PAY) or EEPROM data (PAY to OBC)
     * - Erase EEPROM
-      - 7
+      - 20
       - EEPROM Address (OBC to PAY)
     * - Start temporary low-power mode (60 seconds)
-      - 8
+      - 21
       - N/A
     * - Read RAM Byte
-      - 9
+      - 22
       - RAM Address (OBC to PAY) or RAM data (PAY to OBC)

 Ping - Respond to a CAN message from OBC